 SOUP.
 It’s going to be 86° today so soup probably isn’t going to be your jam, but I always like soup for lunches all year, so it’s easy to make soup in your IP and not heat up your house.
 Pretty much just toss anything and everything you like into the pot, and put on SOUP for about 25 minutes.
 If you’re making something like chicken noodle soup, put the noodles in after you cook the soup.
 Just dump them in and let them sit for 15 minutes or so and they’ll cook themselves.
 I’ve also found that when the steam from the soup isn’t going into your kitchen and making it smell so good, it stays in the pot and makes your soup taste even better.
 You can not mess this up ~ just make sure you don’t overfill your pot.
 I always do slow release, but you can do quick release if you’re adding noodles or rice.
 Oh, and chili ~ you can’t go wrong.
 It’s so good and FAST.
 You can make a pot of chili in 30 mins that tastes like you’ve been cooking it for hours.

 BBQ and SUCH.
 This thing rocks if you want to make pulled pork, chicken, brisket, or pretty much any kind of shredded meat.
-The basic premise is to dry the meat, season it, pop it in18033289_10211829614189612_2516267968126167530_nto the pot with about a cup of liquid of some sort (stock, salsa, water, wine, beer, whatever!), set your time, and let it go.
+The basic premise is to dry the meat, season it, pop it into the pot with about a cup of liquid of some sort (stock, salsa, water, wine, beer, whatever!), set your time, and let it go.
 For a brisket or something like a pork shoulder which tend to be tough, I’d set it for about 60 minutes with slow release.
 For chicken, probably about 15-20, slow release.
 You really can’t go wrong.
 If you open the pot and the meat isn’t falling apart, set it for about 10 minutes more.
 Remove the meat from the pot and shred it, then put it back into the pot and mix in whatever sauce you like.
 Yummy.
 I made chicken carnitas last week and all I did was toss in a bunch of chicken thighs with an onion (I rubbed salt and pepper and cumin on the chicken first) and about 2C of salsa.
 Cooked it for 17 minutes.
 Yum.

 OTHER WINNERS.
 I have tried a LOT of things in my IP and for the most part, everything has been a hit.
 I can’t think of a miss, to be honest.
 One nice thing is easy one pot cooking for the most part and you won’t heat up your house with something like short ribs or brisket.
 A lot of people use theirs to make rice, yogurt, hard boiled eggs, and even cheesecake, but I can’t be bothered with those things.
 I pretty much just experiment a lot and rarely use recipes, but here are some recipes that I have tried and they were total winners….